 Colectivo (Shared Van Service)

-If you want to go north of Playa del Carmen towards Cancun or south towards Tulum, you can easily take a colectivo (shared van).
-This is basically a taxi style van that runs continuously up and down the highway.
+If you want to get around Riviera Maya including going north of Playa del Carmen towards Cancun or south towards Tulum, you can easily take a colectivo (shared van).
+This is basically a taxi style van that runs continuously up and down the main highway.
 Once you get the hang of it, colectivos are an easy and inexpensive way to get to beaches, cenotes, and towns just outside of Playa del Carmen.

 How to Get From Playa del Carmen to Cancun